Meet the team

 Nicole brings over 15 years communications and marketing, corporate social responsibility, stakeholder engagement, & business development experience in both the commercial and not-for-profit sectors.
 With eight years’ experience in various capacities with United Way – an organisation which aims to mobilise local communities to deliver lasting change and improve lives – the concept of Impact100 resonated strongly.
 Nicole is personally committed to building her understanding of the issues that are affecting the Sydney community and making a difference through a collective focused approach, which supports grassroots local charities and delivers greater impact.

-Kris is a strong advocate for effective giving and best practice in the third sector, he looks forward to promoting both through his work with Sydney 100.
+Kris is a strong advocate for effective giving and best practice in the third sector, he looks forward to promoting both through his work with Impact100 Sydney.